PROTECT ALTON

 Important points before you submit:

 Comments must be received within the consultation period set by the council.
-All objections must be submitted by 23:59 on the 4 March, the date shown on the council portal.

 Comments become part of the public record and may be published on the council’s website.
 They should therefore be focused on planning issues rather than personal information.